sk4la/volatility3-docker/README.md

 ### Example #2: Generate an ISF file for a specific NT kernel build using `pdbconv`

-This is very straighforward, simply instanciate a new container based on the `sk4la/volatility3` image using the `pdbconv` entrypoint:
+This is very straightforward, simply instanciate a new container based on the `sk4la/volatility3` image using the `pdbconv` entrypoint:

 ```sh
 docker container run \